The official opening has taken place for the new Atlantic Technological University (ATU).

 The first president is Dr Orla Flynn, current president of Galway-Mayo IT.
 Minister Harris has designated Dr Flynn, but she will be formally appointed by the first governing body of the new TU upon its establishment.

-The new TU will span the West and North West region via 8 campuses initially offering almost 600 academic programmes for over 20,200 students, supported by 2,215 staff.
+The new TU will span the West and North West region via 8 campuses initially offering almost 600 academic courses for over 20,200 students, supported by 2,215 staff.

 The new TU has 8 campuses in: